unnus/unnus/content/medical/dental-branding-the-anatomy-of-a-mouth-watering-dental-practice.md

 What was the brand’s biggest achievement in life?

 * What will patients remember it for?
-* Who did the dental brand leave behind?
+* Who did your practice leave behind?
-* What did the dental brand leave unaccomplished?
+* What did your brand leave unaccomplished?
 * Who will mourn or miss your brand, and why?
 * What lessons can be learned from the brand’s life?
 * What can be learned in the wake of its death?